Dimwiddle/brit-insurance/README.md

 3. Response time of each request, under different situations e.g.
 - Concurrent request handling of the system
-- Varying the size of the payload to see how the API handles the underlying SQL query
+- Varying the size of the payload to see how the API handles the underlying query to the database.

 4. Test other methods for the API e.g. GET, DELETE, PUT.
 Verify the response status code is appropriate to the acceptance criteria.